FrankHB/pl-docs/en-US/calling-for-language-features.md

 # Avoidance of mandatory

-Mandatory of some features may be problematic in general, although they can be opt-in.
-They are listed in following subclauses.
+Mandatory of some features may be problematic in general.

-In general, making some features to be *derivative* (as *derivations*) in libraries (rather than to be *primitives* specified by the core language rules) is beneficial for various reasons.
+* Some of these features are misfeatures and [considered harmful](https://en.wikipedia.org/wiki/Considered_harmful).
+Inclusion of them oftn has predicatable problems not worth tweaking the remaining design of the language.
+	* They may introduce unwanted assumptions and such assumptions are often unneeded restrictions.
+It is at least suspicious to consider them as genuine "features" for a general-purposed language.
+	* They may logically conflict with other features.
+	* They may break or undermine the guarantees provided by the remaining design.
+	* They may lead to significant difficulties on the consistency of the design, e.g. the methods to maintain the compatibility.
+* Other features may be desired without frustrations like misfeatures, but they are considered too specific.
+	* With respect to the property about being general-purposed of a language, they are the exact targets to be opt-in, rather than to be built-in.
+	* Being built-in as *primitives* specified by the core language rules may have predicatable cons, hence premature optimizations.
+		* Fixed primitives design may rely on other language features (like complex type systems) too eagerly.
+The dependencies are not easy to eliminate in practice, and it is particularly annoying when different pieces of the specification clash due to the premature complexity in developing a language.
 		* There are more than one styles of primitives for a specific but not precisely-defined functionality.
 Each has pros and cons up to the specific target domains.
-Fixed the design of primitives can easily undermine the general-purposed properties of the language, thus [considered harmful](https://en.wikipedia.org/wiki/Considered_harmful).
+Fixed the design of primitives can easily undermine the general-purposed properties of the language, thus considered harmful.
-* Fixed primitives design may rely on other language features (like complex type systems) too eagerly.
-The dependencies are not easy to eliminate in practice, and it is particularly annoying when different pieces of the specification clash due to the premature complexity in developing a language.
+	* On the other hand, being opt-in by user programs as *derivations* (e.g. in the libraries) instead is beneficial for various practical reasons.
-* On the other hand, derivations in libraries can be tested with different designs for experience on different domains, leaving the freedom of choices to the users.
+		* Derivations in libraries can be tested with different designs for experience on different domains, leaving the freedom of choices to the users.
 		* Derivations are immune to the overhead and complexity (both in the language specification and use cases of userland) when they are not used.
 		* Derivations may be developed and verified separately without interfering compatibility issues among language specification updates.
 This enables the ability of parallelism in development of the language design.

-So better avoid a feature being ruled as primitives; otherwise, evaluate the gain vs. cost before introducing primitives to ensure such choice is indeed preferred.
+Some features may consist of both kinds at the first look.
+They may or may not be decomposed into different kinds.
+Nevertheless, the mixture often suggests it is over-complicated to be a core language feature.
+In general, better avoid a feature being ruled as primitives.
+Otherwise, evaluate the gain vs. cost before introducing primitives to ensure such choice is indeed preferred.

-Some other features are considered harmful because of introducing the unwanted assumptions and such assumptions are often unneeded restrictions.
-It is at least suspicious to consider them as "features" for a general-purposed language.
+The features fail to fall in the category of primitives according to the method above are listed in following subclauses.

 ## Phases and stages